All Products

 auth_attempts

-The number of authentication attempts during the SSH authentication process.
-This includes attempts using methods such as username and password or public key.
-A value greater than 1 may indicate multiple failed attempts or that the server requires two-factor authentication.
-This field is used to monitor brute-force attacks and audit security events.
+Number of authentication attempts made during the SSH authentication process, including attempts using username, password, public key, or other methods.
+A value greater than 1 may indicate multiple failed attempts or that the server uses two-factor authentication.
+This field helps monitor brute-force attacks and audit security events.

 3